Browse Journals

 process.
 If a paper is submitted by an Associate Editor, the Editor will request a different Associate Editor to assist in review and identification of reviewers.
 The submitting Associate Editor will have no part in the review process.

 After revisions, an electronic file of the paper (email or flash drive) with track changes indicated, along with a file listing the revisions done and an explanation why any suggested revisions were not done, should be sent back to the Associate Editor.
 Microsoft Word is the preferred format for final submission.
 Consult with the Associate Editor about other formats if needed.
-As a reminder, figures, including graphs and pictures, should be submitted as separate files from the text document.
+As a reminder, images should be submitted as separate files from the text document, while graphs may be included at the end of the document.
 The formats and resolution can be found under “Figures”.
-In the final version submitted, after review and revisions, the author should suggest a preferred location (line number) within the text to place tables and figures (e.g., place on or as soon after line X as fits”).
+For final publication, tables and figures will remain at the end of the paper but in the order which they are cited in the text.
 If the Associate Editor agrees that the revisions are adequate, the paper will then be sent to the Editor for one final editorial review, after which the Editor will send the paper to the ASSBT office for creation of a proof in the official Journal PDF format.
 The author will receive a copy of the proof for final review and should then be returned promptly to the ASSBT office to facilitate online publication in the next available issue of the Journal.

 Publishing Fees